bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Hydration fix
+* Just take care of individual issues from here?

 # Post-Gatsby bugs
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.